(This post may contain affiliate links).

 How To Grow Astilbes

-The astilbe is a shady perennial, meaning it needs shade in order to thrive.
-The best time to plant this garden treasure is in the beginning of Spring.
-It’s best to start with a division of the plant, rather than from seed because they’re known as being difficult and time-consuming to germinate.
+Astilbes grow best in zones 3 to 9.
+The Astilbe is a shady perennial, so it needs shade in order to thrive.
+The best time to plant this garden treasure is at the beginning of Spring or Fall.
+It’s best to start with a division of the plant, rather than from seed because they’re difficult to grow and time-consuming to germinate.

 This is definitely not a plant that appreciates full sun, so make sure you choose an area in your yard that gets a few hours of shade each day, with about an hour or two of morning sun.
 (If you’re worried about finding a shady area, try the eastern part of your home, where shadows from your house will provide your plants with the protection they need in the afternoon.)